 - 1. Unconditional admission or the removal of all entrance conditions. - Completion of a minimum of 60 semester credit hours with at least a 2.0 grade point average.
-Only Victoria College courses will be used in grade point average calculation. - Completion of at least 25 percent of semester credit hours earned through instruction at Victoria College. - Meet minimum standards of all areas of the assessment test to satisfy the Texas Success Initiative or meet exemption requirements. - 5.
+Only Victoria College courses will be used in grade point average calculation. - 3.
+Completion of at least 25 percent of semester credit hours earned through instruction at Victoria College. - Meet minimum standards of all areas of the assessment test to satisfy the Texas Success Initiative or meet exemption requirements. - 5.
 Completion of Core Curriculum (42 hours).
-See page 32. - Completion of one literature course (3 hours) in addition to core requirements.
+See page 32. - 6.
+Completion of either ENGL 1302 or ENGL 2311 - 7.
+Completion of BCIS 1305 or COSC 1301 - 8.
+Completion of one literature course (3 hours) in addition to core requirements.
 Select one course: ENGL 2322, 2323, 2327, 2328, 2332, 2333 - Completion of two science courses with at least one course being a lab science course (may be used to satisfy core requirements).

-^{}A minimum of 60 credit hours are need for completion.
++A minimum of 60 credit hours are need for completion.
 Please see your advisor to determine if these elective hours are needed.